-- 3. The results of searches that were carried out in April 2014 for a Public Health England mapping review of community-based interventions (South, 2015) were rescreened for primary research (only secondary sources were included in the PHE review).
+- 3. The results of searches that were carried out in April 2014 for a Public Health England mapping review of community-based interventions (Public Health England and NHS England, 2015; Bagnall et al. 2015) were rescreened for primary research (only secondary sources were included in the PHE review).
 The search strategy for this review is presented in Appendix C. - 4.
-Systematic reviews identified from any of the above sources were "mined" for relevant primary studies.
+Systematic reviews identified from any of the above sources were "mined" for relevant primary studies. - a.

-a.
 The following internet sources were searched: